-II.A.2.
-At a minimum, the program director must be provided with the salary support required to devote 20 percent FTE of non-clinical time to the administration of the program.
-(Core)
+- II.A.2.
+At a minimum, the program director must be provided with the salary support required to devote 30 percent FTE of non-clinical time to the administration of the program.
+(Core) - II.A.2.a) Associate program directors must be appointed and additional salary support for the associate program director(s) must be provided based on program size as follows: (Core)

-II.A.2.a) Programs approved for a total complement of more than 25 residents must have an associate program director.
-(Core)

-Additional support for the program director and the associate program director(s) must be provided based on the program size as follows: (Core)